What types of malware does Deep Security protect against?

 The Deep Security anti-malware module provides both real-time and on-demand protection against file-based threats, including threats commonly referred to as malware, viruses, Trojans, and spyware.
 To identify threats, the anti-malware module checks files against a comprehensive threat database, portions of which are hosted on Trend Micro servers or kept locally as updatable patterns.
 The anti-malware module also checks files for certain characteristics, such as compression and known exploit code.

 To address threats, the Deep Security anti-malware module selectively performs actions that contain and remove the threats while minimizing system impact.
 The anti-malware module can clean, delete, or quarantine malicious files.
 It can also terminate processes and delete other system objects that are associated with identified threats.

-The anti-malware module protects against all kinds of file-based threats, including the following:
+The anti-malware module protects against many file-based threats, including the following.